How to Clone VM on VMware ESXi with or without vCenter

 As you can see, while vCenter Server needs additional license, VMware ESXi clone VM without vCenter Server requires more complicated steps.
 Therefore, in the next part I will present an easier tool with an economical pricing, namely AOMEI Cyber Backup.

-AOMEI Cyber Backup's backup and restore feature allows you to create same virtual machines on original or another host, with even easier steps than cloning.
-Compared to mentioned methods of cloning, it owns additional advantages such as allowing you to perform hot backup VMware virtual machine while running.
+AOMEI Cyber Backup's backup and restore feature allows you to create the same virtual machines on the original or another host, with even easier steps than cloning.
+Compared to the mentioned methods of cloning, it owns additional advantages such as allowing you to perform hot backup VMware virtual machine while running.

 You can download and install the free trial to experience these features and get the exclusive upgrade discount: